Do you need a real estate website fast?

 If yes, you probably have already come across different providers for website builders.

-They make the process quite easy, and theoretically, you can have a website up and running in a matter of minutes.
+They make the process relatively easy; theoretically, you can have a website up and running in minutes.

 Therefore, I asked myself the following question:

 Which website builder is best for real estate?

 After analyzing several ones that tailor their offer to the real estate industry, I concluded that it is Wix.

 It offers the highest number of pre-made real estate templates, is the most economical at $12.50 per month, and offers limited IDX integration (coding skills needed).

 But my answer doesn’t imply that a website builder for your real estate business is always the best route.

 Being able to build and run a website in a few minutes shouldn’t be the only reason.

 Therefore, I also answer when you shouldn’t use a website builder for your real estate business.